0xsamgreen/IQN-and-Extensions/README.md

 ### Implementation
-- IQN with all extensions: [run.py](https://github.com/BY571/IQN/blob/master/run.py)
-The IQN implementation in this repository is already a Double IQN version with target networks!
+The IQN implementation in this repository includes Double IQN with target networks.

 ### Extensions